Insight: Rivals set to pounce on Santorum's past

 A spokesperson for Consol Energy said that they "engaged Senator Santorum to provide strategic counsel on a variety of public policy-related issues."

-The most high-profile issue for the company recently has been the gas mining technique called hydrofracking, which critics allege has in some places polluted ground water.
+The most high-profile issue for the company recently has been the gas mining technique called hydrofracking, which is suspected of polluting ground water.

 Santorum sang the technique's praises at a campaign stop in Iowa, saying that in Pennsylvania "we are drilling, baby, drilling."